Anuradhapura - Sigiriya - Kandy three-day tour

 - Golden and Cave Temples in Dambulla

-- Aluvihara Temple, where Tripitaka (Buddhist holy canon) was recorded in caves by monks, where we will have the opportunity to learn the ancient technique of writing on palm leaves
+- Aluvihara Temple, where Tripitaka (Buddhist holy canon) was recorded in caves by monks and the ancient technique of writing on palm leaves is revealed.

 - National Dance Show